QuopHi-Geek/trust-wallet/TEST_CASES.md

 ### TEST CASE - CREATE NEW WALLET

 - Verify Successfully create a new wallet with valid inputs.

-- Verify recovery phrase generation and display
+- Verify recovery success and display main wallet page

 - Verify  passcode validation and check during creation